No. 10 Notre Dame beats Duke 27-13 in ACC debut

 THE TAKEAWAY

-Duke: Despite two field goals in the first half by Chaarlie Ham, the Blue Devils looked impressive moving the ball behind Brice, who was a backup to Trevor Lawrence on Clemson’s last championship team two seasons ago.
+Duke: Despite two field goals in the first half by Charlie Ham, the Blue Devils looked impressive moving the ball behind Brice, who was a backup to Trevor Lawrence on Clemson’s last championship team two seasons ago.
 Brice completed 13 of 25 for 195 yards as Duke’s no-huddle offense outgained Notre Dame 246-228 in the first 30 minutes.

 Notre Dame: The Fighting Irish, who returned all five offensive linemen who started last season, struggled to move the football in the first half.
 They were outgained 151-13 by Duke in the first quarter and had just 44 rushing yards on 17 carries, an average of 2.6 yards per carry, in the first half.
 But after adjustments at halftime, Williams exploded for 79 of his yards in the second half.